-One room at the workhouse has particularly captured the imagination of the Cawston children – the refractory or prison cell where inmates were sent to be punished.
+One room at the workhouse particularly captured the imagination of the Cawston children – the refractory or prison cell where inmates were sent to be punished.
 One detail on record from 19th c. inmate Harriet Kettle – who claimed she passed the long hours locked in the refractory by squeezing a rat to make it sing – made quite an impression!
 It inspired the lyrics: “Dirty water leaking, it’s pitch black!
 A fat rat squeaking, scratch, scratch scratch!”.

-Alongside the children, a 16-strong choir drawn from the local community is also involved in the project, working with James and Lucy on a song about the Visiting Committee who made decisions about how the workhouse should be run.
+Alongside the children, a 16-strong choir drawn from the local community was also involved in the project, working with James and Lucy on a song about the Visiting Committee who made decisions about how the workhouse should be run.
 This explores the discipline and regimentation of workhouse life at a time when routines were ruled by the clock: “All is in good order, running like a clock.
 Everything obedient, you could hear a pin drop.”